bloudermilk/next_bot/README.md

 # NextBot

 This was a quick hack to attempt to get a beta invite to Basecamp Next.
-The code should be fairly self-explanitory.
-It's a Twitter bot...
+The code should be fairly self-explanitory, but basically it's a Twitter bot that waits for
+@37signals to tweet about Basecamp Next invites, then responds with your Basecamp subdomain.
+I got my invite from [this tweet](https://twitter.com/#!/37signals/status/173948874828943361).

 ## Dependencies